epam/DFP/docs/round.md

 | roundToNearestTiesAwayFromZero       | avgt | 15  | 10130,422 | ±  545,036 | ns/op |
 | roundToNearestTiesToEven             | avgt | 15  | 13606,541 | ± 1682,309 | ns/op |

-This table represents performance of rounding with `round(int n, RoundingMode roundType)` method with different `roundType` values.
+On the next table, you can view the performance of the rounding with the  `round(int n, RoundingMode roundType)` method with different `roundType` values.

 | Benchmark                            | Mode | Cnt | Score     | Error      | Units |